All Episodes

 So, you know, I have actually said this on the air.

-It pains me to have to talk badly and be in many for two plus years now, we're leading an investigation into law enforcement, which I grew up with such respect for.
+It pains me to have to talk badly and be in many for two plus years now, leading an investigation into law enforcement, which I grew up with such respect for.

-There's a reason they carry guns, because their jobs are dangerous.
+There's a reason they carry guns because their jobs are dangerous.

-You serve 28 years, your brother served 28 years, my mom lived in a prison 25 years.
+My mom lived in a prison 25 years.

 I mean, it's like living in a prison.

-She did s so many 16 hour shifts.
+She did so many 16-hour shifts.

-And it just sucks when you see a few bad apples and then the reputation of what is the premier law enforcement agency in the world or the premier intelligence agencies in the world be disparaged because of the actions of a few at the top.
+And then the reputation of what is the premier law enforcement agency in the world or the premier intelligence agencies in the world be disparaged because of the actions of a few at the top.

-And I when you first called into this program, I said to you, I don't like doing this.
+And when you first called into this program, I said to you, I don't like doing this.

-You differentiate between the grunts, those of us are out there doing it, and them at the top.
+Now, you know, but you do a good job of making it clear that you differentiate between the grunts, those of us out there doing it, and them at the top.

 I was at lunch yesterday with five guys that I worked with.